Icelandair: Cabins

-Icelandair offers two booking classes: Economy and Saga Class.
+Icelandair offers two booking classes: Economy and Saga Premium.
 All of Icelandair's aircraft are equipped with a free-of-charge VOD in-flight entertainment system that includes seatback touch-screen monitors for each passenger.
-Saga Class (similar to business class) was introduced in 1984.
+Saga Premium (similar to business class) was introduced in 1984.

 Icelandair has a tradition of playing Icelandic music during the boarding process.
 In 2013, Icelandic band Sigur Rós debuted its album Valtari exclusively onboard Icelandair's aircraft, two months before the album's general release.
 Biophilia, Björk's 2011 album, had earlier been released on Icelandair's fleet in the same way.

-Limited services are provided aboard Icelandair's Dash- 8 aircraft used for domestic/Faroe and some Greenland routes.
-There is no Saga Class, IFE system or Wi-fi available and the food/beverage menu is limited.
+Limited services are provided aboard Icelandair's Dash- 8 aircraft used for domestic/Faroe Islands and some Greenland routes.
+There is no Saga Premium, IFE system or Wi-Fi available and the food/beverage menu is limited.
 On domestic services, only water and chocolate is provided due to short flight durations of 45 minutes.

 Economy

-Complimentary drinks including coffee, tea and water are available on all flights, as well as soft drinks for North American routes.
-A buy on board service for food and alcoholic drinks is provided for economy class and a wider range of meals can be pre-ordered.
-A free VOD in-flight entertainment system is available for each passenger and Wi-fi is available for a fee in economy class.
+Complimentary drinks including coffee, tea and water are available on all flights.
+A buy on board service offering snacks, lights meals, soft drinks and alcoholic drinks is available in economy class.
+A wider range of freshly prepared meals can be pre-ordered before departure.
+A free VOD in-flight entertainment system is available for each passenger and Wi-Fi is available for a fee in economy class.